babashka/nbb/examples/playwright/README.md

 To develop you can start `nbb nrepl-server` and connect from your [favorite editor](https://github.com/borkdude/nbb#nrepl).

-The following macro is quite helpful for repl development.
+The following macro is quite helpful for REPL development:

 ``` clojures
 (defmacro defp